cryostatio/cryostatio.github.io/get-started/index.md

 for discovery and JMX to expose data.
 There is a third, hybrid approach: using the Cryostat Agent to do application discovery, and JMX to expose data.
 This may be useful since the Agent HTTP data model is readonly, whereas JMX is read-write.
 This means that using JMX to communicate between Cryostat and your applications allows for more dynamic flexibility, for example the ability to start and stop Flight Recordings on demand.
-Using the Cryostat Agent for application discovery is also more flexible than depending on OpenShift Services with specially-named or specially-numbered ports.
+Using the Cryostat Agent for application discovery is also more flexible than depending on OpenShift `Service`s with specially-named or specially-numbered ports.
 For more context about these concepts, please review the previous two sections on [using the Cryostat Agent](#using-the-cryostat-agent) and [using JMX](#using-jmx).

 `pom.xml`